 This study provides contributions to the topic in several ways.
 First, it expands the literature on PC-ISB in Indonesia's two-tier board system.
-Previous research (e.g., Joni, Natalia et al., 2021; Joni, Widjaja et al., 2021) strongly suggests that independent board size and financial expertise help companies listed on the IDX (Indonesian Stock Exchange) reduce operating and market risks.
-This study offers an intriguing opportunity to discuss the impact of PC-ISB on improving companies' performance in Indonesia and especially those with a twotier board system.
-Therefore, our study strongly contributes to the development of corporate governance literature and practices in emerging economies.
+Previous research (e.g., Joni et al., 2021b) strongly suggests that independent board size and financial expertise help companies listed on the IDX reduce operating and market risks (Indonesian Stock Exchange).
+This study offers an intriguing opportunity to discuss the impact of PC-ISB on improving companies' performance in Indonesia and especially those with a two-tier board system.
 Second, this study adds new information about the effectiveness of PC-ISB for businesses during the COVID-19 crisis.
 Previous literature, for example, Kubinec et al. (2021) stated that politically connected companies during the COVID-19 pandemic were better able to survive during the crisis.
 Third, this research contributes in a practical sense in building the effectiveness of Indonesian corporate governance as it applies to the two-tier board system.
 It is hoped that the role of an independent supervisory board can improve companies' performance, even when COVID-19 pandemic crisis was existed in Indonesia.